Jump to content

 I double-checked with an ohm-meter, and with a bare (un-mounted) PCB, all those pads are already tied together and tied to ground.

 I also used the Google Translate App (camera function) to read the board's Chinese meus in real-time.
 Now that I can actually read it a little, I was finally able to scroll to a hidden/buried menu and change the Language to ENGLISH.
+Also, increased the OSD Menu timing-delay that was inconveniently short.
 I then set the Brightness and Contrast a little better.
 Interestingly, you can even adjust the actual back-light intensity separately.
 Now, it looks very sharp, bright, and pretty (but blacks are still black).
 Totally different feel now that I can actually read and use the menus natively.
 And it goes without saying ... none of this was possible with the old proprietary AtGames backglass-LCD controller.

 Some pics are on my GoogleDrive with the others: